fgrelard/OrthogonalPlaneBasedTools/README.md

 * [QGLViewer](http://libqglviewer.com/) (>=2.5.0)
 * Optionally, [ITK](https://itk.org/)

-DGtal needs to be compiled with these libraries as well (checkout WITH_QGLVIEWER, WITH_EIGEN, and WITH_ITK options with CMake)
+DGtal needs to be compiled with these libraries as well (checkout WITH_QGLVIEWER, WITH_EIGEN, and WITH_ITK options with CMake).
+Make sure WITH_QT5 is ON if your version of QGLViewer depends on QT5 (standard for Ubuntu 16.04LTS).

+Note: Our code has been compiled and tested on various Unix distributions: Ubuntu 14.04LTS, Ubuntu 16.04LTS, and Debian.

 Usage